-It’s now over 40 years later, and this hobby has been a continuing challenge through all these years.
+It’s now almost 50 years later, and this hobby has been a continuing challenge through all these years.
 I packed my genealogy away when we went to South America as Evangelical missionaries and didn’t do much for 15 years or so.
 This is the time when my aunt, Ramona Duff, and my parents found a great deal on their own.
 Mom especially made a great collection of family photos.
-In 1986, after my bout with the Mexico City earthquake, typhoid fever and hepatitis A, I spent most of my recovery time for two or three years writing genealogy letters.
+In 1985, after my bout with the Mexico City earthquake, typhoid fever and hepatitis A, I spent most of my recovery time for two or three years writing genealogy letters.

 And of course, after we bought our first Macintosh computer in 1988 and the Internet came along soon after, genealogy will never be the same.